piccolo-orm/piccolo/docs/src/aragorm/why-use-an-orm.rst

 Passing around partial queries
 ------------------------------

-With Aragorm, you can pass around queries, and keep on chaining methods onto it.
+With Piccolo, you can pass around queries, and keep on chaining methods onto it.

 .. code-block:: python